bayush11/Caltech_SURF_2023/README.md

 # main.py

 The main.py file focuses on plotting the 16, 50, and 84th percentile values for the diameters in the imaging data.
-This allows us to see trends within the data, which can furthermore lead to conclusions being made regarding the occurence of flocculation.
-The code below shows that there is some repititon from the code in table_creator.py as they both plot the diameters of the imaging data; with that in mind though, this will take a step further and plot the 16 and 84th percentile values of the distribution.
+This allows us to see trends within the data, which can furthermore lead to conclusions being made regarding the occurrence of flocculation.
+The code below shows that there is some repetition from the code in table_creator.py as they both plot the diameters of the imaging data; with that in mind though, this will take a step further and plot the 16 and 84th percentile values of the distribution.

 ```bash
 samples_84th_percent.append(np.quantile(lister, 0.84))
 samples_16th_percent.append(np.quantile(lister, 0.16))
 ```

 This file also calculates the number of particles that is present in each frame.
-This can potentially suggest flocculation as if the number of particles are decreasing, then that means they are combining into each other, which suggest flocculation.
-The code below shows a snippet where the number of particles are claculated and plotted.
+This can potentially suggest flocculation as if the number of particles is decreasing, then that means they are combining into each other, which suggests flocculation.
+The code below shows a snippet where the number of particles is calculated and plotted.

 ```bash
 for i in imgNum: